lrberge/indexthis/README.md

 This algorithm departs from `collapse`'s implementation quite heavily.
 In fact there exists faster algorithms for special cases: when the data looks like integers.
 In particular, the difference in speed should be seen for multiple vectors.
 There are tricks to combine input vectors that look like integers (even without being integers) and I tried hard to take advantage of this (that part is original).

+## Why this package?

+As mentionned in the introduction, indexes are a key input to many algorithms.
+Creating a 0-dependencies (except Rcpp) package dedicated to this key step makes sense from a programming perspective.
+Ideally, having such a functionnality in base R would be the best, but this is a second best.

+Note that since it is based on a single `cpp` file, if you want to use it in one of your projects, it is easy to just copy the file directly into your project, guaranteeing stability.